Trovemaster/Duo/docs/source/omega.rst

 transitions between channels of the same :math:`\Omega`.

 .. note::
-   In the :math:`\Omega` representation, ìsimplifyingî the potential by diagonalisation relocates the physics into induced non-adiabatic terms.
+   In the :math:`\Omega` representation, ‚Äúsimplifying‚Äù the potential by diagonalisation relocates the physics into induced non-adiabatic terms.
 Neglecting these terms can lead to substantial errors in energies and wavefunctions, and therefore also in intensities and lifetimes (see, e.g. :cite:`10TaKlKr.KCs,24BrDrYu.diabat,26BrYu`).

 How to use the Omega representation in Duo
 ------------------------------------------

-Switching from the standard ``LambdañS`` contraction to the :math:`\Omega` contraction requires only a change in the ``contraction`` block:
+Switching from the standard ``Lambda‚ÄìS`` contraction to the :math:`\Omega` contraction requires only a change in the ``contraction`` block:

 ::